Spoiler Alert: Every single one of these issues is preventable by the user...

 For the best security in a mobile wallet, download MEW wallet app.
 It keeps your information secure within the smartphone's local storage, provides security comparable to a hardware wallet, and can be used together with MEW web for extended functionality.
 The only information you have to keep track of is your recovery phrase, which is meant for back-up and restoration purposes only (keep it written down in a safe place and never share it).

-Losing funds is very hard and discouraging, and we are sorry to see anyone go through the experience.
+Losing assets is very hard and discouraging, and we are sorry to see anyone go through the experience.
 That's why we recommend reading our best tips on avoiding phishing right now!

-I sent my funds to the wrong address
+I sent my assets to the wrong address

-All transactions on the blockchain are final, and unfortunately funds can't be returned, but there are ways to prevent this from happening again.
+All transactions on the blockchain are final, and unfortunately assets can't be returned, but there are ways to prevent this from happening again.

 You can register an ENS domain or an Unstoppable Domain through MEW, and send to domain names from MEW.
 If you get all of your friends and colleagues/partners to register their domains too, you'll be making the entire ecosystem more secure and none of you will have to worry about wrong addresses again.